smochii/nestjs-react-test-app/README.md

 # nestjs-react-test-app

 ## Description
-This app is NestJS and React Test App.
+This is NestJs and React sample code for learning.